dieguito84/livescore/README.md

 # pylivescore
-Python script to get live results from livescore.com
+Python script to get live results of top 5 European leagues from livescore.com